petershin/liferay-learn/docs/courses/latest/en/application-development/designing-user-interfaces/adding-pages-for-distributor-application.md

 These pages provide the framework for building the Distributor Application UI.

-Currently, they do not include any of the fragments or widgets necessary for creating, viewing, and managing applications.
-Instead of starting from scratch, import the provided fragment compositions.
+Currently, they're empty.
+Instead of starting from scratch, you'll import the provided fragment compositions to add the fragments or widgets necessary for creating, viewing, and managing applications.

 Next: [Importing Fragments for the Distributor Application Pages](./importing-fragments-for-the-distributor-application-pages.md)